Hold Your Nerve: Some Things to Consider Before You Cash Out28th February 2019 / Julian

 Put simply, cashing out is the option to terminate a bet for a sum of money before the final whistle is blown.
 This relatively new way to gamble is offered by most good sports betting websites and can be found on the player’s bet slip while the match in question is taking place – you’ll find the amount that can be cashed out here.

 There are two situations when a player might want to hit the big cash out button.
-When things are going their way and when things are not going their way and, if you look at it this way, it all comes down to securing profits or cutting your losses.
+When things are going their way and when things are not going their way and, if you look at it this way, it all comes down cutting your losses.
 Let’s have a look at some examples:

 Cashing our to cut losses

-– In the reverse of this scenario, you might have placed a £10 bet on Arsenal but they go in to the last 15 minutes losing 0-1 to Chelsea.
+– You might have placed a £10 bet on Arsenal but they go in to the last 15 minutes losing 0-1 to Chelsea.
 It is still possible to cash out in this situation but the offer made by the bookie will be less than the value of the original stake.
 So, your thinking behind with option would be that you don’t see Arsenal getting back in the game and you want to recuperate some money from your wager, even if it is a small amount.

 As you can see, the option to cash out gives punters something else to think about – as if there wasn’t enough to consider already when placing bets on sporting events!
 However, done right, this can be a shrewd way to keep your bankroll on the right track, either by guaranteeing that you keep the profit when it is there or by ensuring that your losses don’t cut into your betting balance too much.